-- 1. Course Instructor

-- 2. DCE Heather Orr
+- 1. Course Instructor/DCE Heather Orr (if related to clinical education)

-- 3. Program Director Jennifer Sanderson
+- 2. Program Director Jennifer Sanderson

-- 4. Division Chair Kimberly Dickerson
+- 3. Division Chair Kimberly Dickerson

-- 5. Vice Chancellor for Academics- Ashley Aylett
+- 4. Vice Chancellor for Academics- Ashley Aylett

-- 6. Chancellor Steve Cole
+- 5. Chancellor Steve Cole

 If the student has a complaint against a course instructor, it is acceptable to proceed to the next contact in the chain of command.
-Students have the right to grieve actions by employees or another students as outlined in the UAC Academic Catalog, Student Grievance Procedures: Non-Grade Issues.
+Students have the right to grieve actions by employees or other students as outlined in the UAC Academic Catalog, Student Grievance Procedures: Non-Grade Issues.